home-assistant/developers.home-assistant/docs/frontend/custom-ui/custom-card.md

 }
 ```

 In this example, the card will take 2 x 2 cells by default.
-The height of the card can not be smaller than 2 rows.
+The height of the card cannot be smaller than 2 rows.
 According to the cell dimension, the card will have a height of `120px` (`2` * `56px` + `8px`).

 ## Advanced example